aderusha/DDD-Printable-Wall-Control-System/README.md

 ## DDD Printable Wall Control Designs

-The DDD Printable Wall Control collection is designed for easy printablility, with all parts provided in a printable orientation and no supports should required.
+The DDD Printable Wall Control collection is designed for easy printability, with all parts provided in a printable orientation and no supports should required.
 Most of the models in this series are classified as "sidepieces" or "centerpieces".

 ### DDD Printable Wall Control Sidepieces